Termi303/CELFS/Files/Documents/FINAL PORTFOLIO/DevelopmentTesting.md

 **Standalone IP Address**

+By default the IP addresses for Oracle Cloud Virtual Machines are assigned automatically when they are created and are lost when they are terminated.
+This causes problems when there is a problem with the virtual machine which cannot be easily resolved and a new one is needed.
+Those problems are exacerbated by having a domain name, the routing for which must be changed every time there is change in the IP address.

-The IP is created to be permanent and disjoint form any VM.
-That makes it possible to change VM instances without the need to change the IP, which would therefore mean that we do not have to change the domain redirecting.
+That is why we use reserved IP addresses.
+In this case the IP address is created separately from the VM, and then assigned to a VM.
+This makes it possible to change VM instances without the need to change the IP.

 **Continuous Integration**